 16.2 Fulfilling professional or program requirements such as medical certification or criminal history checks, may also form a pre-requisite for admission to some programs.

 16.3 For Year 12 subjects used for admission purposes there are three categories:

 (a) Specified Pre-requisite: an applicant must have completed the specified pre-requisite at the required level of achievement or satisfied the pre-requisite by an equivalent means as set out in the relevant admission schedule.

 (b) Recommended Study: it is strongly recommended that an applicant have knowledge of the subject, but it is not compulsory.
 An applicant who has not undertaken the recommended study subject is not prevented from receiving an admission offer.

 (c) Assumed knowledge: this level of knowledge is assumed in the first year curriculum and is considered necessary for successful first year study.
 An applicant lacking the assumed level of knowledge is not prevented from being made an offer; however the applicant may be disadvantaged unless they undertake recommended bridging, preparatory or introductory courses prior to or during their first year of study.

-The Director, Student Services and Engagement (or nominee) has authority to make offers of admission to coursework programs offered by the University.
+19.3 The Academic Registrar and Director, Student Services (or nominee) has authority to make offers of admission to coursework programs offered by the University.